 When additional content is presented on hover or keyboard focus:

-The newly revealed content can be dismissed (generally via the Esc key) without moving the pointer or keyboard focus, unless the content presents an input error or does not obscure or interfere with other page content.
+key) without moving the pointer or keyboard focus, unless the content presents an input error or does not obscure or interfere with other page content.

 The pointer can be moved to the new content without the content disappearing.